American Airlines Flight 63 (2001)

 On December 22, 2001, a failed shoe bombing attempt occurred aboard American Airlines Flight 63.
-The aircraft, a Boeing 767-300ER (registration N384AA) with 197 passengers and crew aboard, was flying from Charles de Gaulle Airport in Paris, France, to Miami International Airport in the U.S. state of Florida.
+The aircraft, a Boeing 767 (registration N384AA) with 197 passengers and crew aboard, was flying from Charles de Gaulle Airport in Paris, France, to Miami International Airport in the U.S. state of Florida.

-The perpetrator, Richard Reid, was subdued by passengers after unsuccessfully attempting to detonate plastic explosives concealed within his shoes.
+The perpetrator, Richard Reid, a British convert to Islam, was subdued by passengers after unsuccessfully attempting to detonate plastic explosives concealed within his shoes.
 The flight was diverted to Logan International Airport in Boston, escorted by American jet fighters, and landed without further incident.
 Reid was arrested and eventually sentenced to three life terms plus 110 years, without parole.

 Incident

 As Flight 63 was flying over the Atlantic Ocean, Richard Reid, an Islamic fundamentalist from the United Kingdom and self-proclaimed al-Qaeda operative, carried shoes that were packed with two types of explosives.
 He had been refused permission to board the flight the day before.

 Passengers on the flight complained of a smoky smell shortly after the meal service.
 One flight attendant, Hermis Moutardier, walked the aisles of the plane to locate the source.
 She found Reid sitting alone near a window, attempting to light a match.
 Moutardier warned him that smoking was not allowed on board the aircraft, and Reid promised to stop.

 A few minutes later, Moutardier found Reid leaning over in his seat and unsuccessfully attempted to get his attention.
 After she asked him what he was doing, Reid grabbed at her, revealing one shoe in his lap, a fuse leading into the shoe, and a lit match.
 He was unable to detonate the bomb: perspiration from his feet dampened the triacetone triperoxide (TATP) and prevented it from igniting.

 Moutardier tried grabbing Reid twice, but he pushed her to the floor each time, and she screamed for help.
 When another flight attendant, Cristina Jones, arrived to try to subdue Reid, he fought her and bit her thumb.

 The 6 ft 4 in Reid, who weighed 215 lb, was subdued by the flight attendants and other passengers and immobilized by the cabin crew using plastic handcuffs, seatbelt extensions, and headphone cords.
 A doctor administered diazepam found in the flight kit of the aircraft.
 Many of the passengers only became aware of the situation when the pilot announced that the flight was to be diverted to Logan International Airport in Boston.

 Two F-15 fighter jets escorted Flight 63 to Logan Airport.
 The plane parked in the middle of the runway, and Reid was arrested on the ground while the rest of the passengers were bussed to the main terminal.
 Authorities later found over 280 g of TATP and pentaerythritol tetranitrate (PETN) hidden in the hollowed soles of Reid's shoes, which, if detonated, would have blown a significant hole in the aircraft and likely caused it to crash.
 He pleaded guilty, and he was convicted, sentenced to three life terms plus 110 years without parole and incarcerated at ADX Florence, a supermax federal prison in Colorado.